 |The District's college scholarship is dedicated as a memorial scholarship honoring one of Austin's most influential environmental planners, Kent Butler.
 Dr. Butler specialized in bringing science and policy together.
 He encouraged open conversation, collaboration, and participation from all perspectives.
 The Kent S. Butler Groundwater Stewardship Scholarship Essay Contest increases the awareness of groundwater issues by rewarding high school students for high quality research and writing.
 The $2,500 scholarship can be applied toward tuition for any college, community college, or training institution.
 A panel of independent judges reviews all essays and score them based on content, accuracy of information, originality, grammar, quality of research, and style.
 The judges represent a cross-section of skills and expertise.|

-The District would like to thank Goforth Special Utility District for donating a portion of their Conservation Credits to the scholarship fund.
+The District would like to thank Centex Materials, Creedmoor Water Supply, Texas Lehigh Cement Company, St. Andrews Episcopal School, City of Hays - Elliott Ranch, and Goforth Special Utility District for donating a portion of their Conservation Credits to the scholarship fund.
 The scholarship program would not be a success without these generous donations!
 Thank you!!!

-The applications and essays for the 2013 Camp Scholarship program for the Edwards Aquifer Research and Data Center's Aquatic Science Adventure Camp were due Monday, March 25, 2013.
-This year's program provided:
+The applications and essays for the 2015 Camp Scholarship program for the Edwards Aquifer Research and Data Center's Aquatic Science Adventure Camp will be due Tuesday, March 24, 2015.
+This year's program is expected to provide:

 - $150 scholarships to the 2-Day Aquatic Science Adventure Camp (Note: All $150 paid for by BSEACD.)